kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 Saturday mornings, I teach myself about all of the equipment and read all of the technical books I can get my hands on.
 I learn more about photography during this year than I had the previous two.
-Start using an old wooden 8x10 Ansco camera that noone else ever used.
+Start using an old wooden 8x10 Ansco camera that no one else ever used.
 Couldn't afford 8x10 film, so I use photopaper as a negative instead, later printing through it to make a positive image.
 Jim Dow, photo faculty,  lends me one of his 8x10 Deardorff cameras for the summer so that I can copy the design to build my own.
 I fall in love with